ABOUT

 Volunteering at the Recovery Community Center will give you the opportunity to be involved with the development of events and activities that support our local community.

-We’re excited to highlight Rebecca as our Volunteer of the month!
+We’re excited to highlight Lauren as our Volunteer of the month!

 VOLUNTEER COMMITTEES